daat2/online-recipe-cookware/README.md

 * The test was conducted across two browsers- Firefox and Google Chrome.

+* Used inbuilt lighthouse in google DevTools to audit  web app.

 * Operating System used for testing : Windows 8 and Windows 10.

-* I carried out User Acceptance test by sending link to friends to test the basic game functioanlity and feedback received.
+* I carried out User Acceptance test by sending link to friends to test the navigation links and basic functionality.

 * The part of the requirements for the test is based on the user stories in the UX header.

-* The objective of the test is for players to be able to interact with the game.

 ## Deployment
 ------------------------